 The following tables set forth certain information regarding beneficial ownership of our securities as of March 31, 2009 by (i) each person who is known by us to own beneficially 5% or more of the Company's outstanding common stock, (ii) each of our directors, (iii) each of our named executive officers, and (iv) all of our directors and executive officers as a group.
 We have determined beneficial ownership in accordance with the rules of the Securities and Exchange Commission.
 Under these rules, beneficial ownership generally includes voting or investment power over securities.
 A person (or group of persons) is deemed to be the "beneficial owner" of our securities if he or she, directly or indirectly, has or shares the power to vote or to direct the voting of, or to dispose or direct the disposition of such securities.
 Accordingly, more than one person may be deemed to be the beneficial owner of the same security.
 Unless otherwise indicated, the persons named in the table below have sole voting and/or investment power with respect to the number of shares of common stock indicated as beneficially owned by them.
-A person is also deemed to be a beneficial ownership and percentage ownership are based on 8,255,841 shares of common stock outstanding as of March 31, 2009.
+A person is also deemed to be a beneficial owner of any security, which that person has the right to acquire within 60 days, such as options or warrants to purchase shares of our common stock.
+Beneficial ownership and percentage ownership are based on 8,255,841 shares of common stock outstanding as of March 31, 2009.
 Unless otherwise stated, the address of our directors and executive officers is c/o BioDrain Medical, Inc., 2060 Centre Pointe Boulevard, Suite 7, Mendota Heights, Minnesota 55120.